fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/about.md

 6. Goodbody-Gringley, G., **Scucchia, F.**, Ju, R., Chequer, A., S., Einbinder, Martinez, S., Nativ, H., & Mass, T. (2021).
 Plasticity of _Porites astreoides_ Early Life History Stages Suggests Mesophotic Coral Ecosystems Act as Refugia in Bermuda. _Frontiers in Marine Science_.

+7. **Scucchia, F.**, Sauer, K., Zaslansky, P., & Mass, T. (2022).
+Artificial Intelligence as a Tool to Study the 3D Skeletal Architecture in Newly Settled Coral Recruits: Insights into the Effects of Ocean Acidification on Coral Biomineralization. _Journal of Marine Science and Engineering_.

 ### Workshop and work experiences